Financial-Times/dotcom-tool-kit/docs/concepts.md

 ## Tasks

 A **task** is a lightweight abstraction for running some tooling from outside of Tool Kit.
-Although most tasks simply make a single call to a third-party library or CLI tool, some are more complex, orchestrating the logic for things like our deployment process for Heroku.
+Although most tasks simply make a single call to a third-party library or CLI tool, some are more complex, orchestrating the logic for things like our deployment process for AWS.

 Tasks are written in TypeScript, so we can make use of modern Javascript-based tooling and libraries, easily provide structured logging and actionable error messages, and debug and maintain them more easily than things like Bash scripts.